Jim Daniell: College and military career

 After graduating from high school, Daniell went to Ohio State University and played tackle for the Ohio State Buckeyes football team beginning as a sophomore in 1939.
 He played on Ohio State teams that won the Big Ten Conference championship in 1939 and had a 6–1–1 record in 1941.
 As a senior in 1941, Daniell blocked a punt in a game against Purdue University that resulted in a safety and made the difference in a 16–14 victory.
 He was named an All-American after the season.

-Daniell was selected by the Chicago Bears in the 1942 NFL draft, but he delayed his professional career to go back to Pittsburgh and work at the Alloy Manufacturing Company, which his father founded in the 1930s and he and his brother operated.
+Daniell was selected by the Chicago Bears in the 12th round of the 1942 NFL draft, but he delayed his professional career to go back to Pittsburgh and work at the Alloy Manufacturing Company, which his father founded in the 1930s and he and his brother operated.
 After America's involvement in World War II intensified following the attack on Pearl Harbor in 1941, Daniell entered the U.S. Navy and was sent to fight in the Pacific War.
 Daniell was stationed aboard two destroyers that were sunk.
 In one battle he and his men shot down 23 planes in an hour and 20 minutes, which was thought to be a record for a single engagement.
 Daniell rose to the rank of lieutenant during his 45 months in the Navy and participated in the Battle of Okinawa.
 He earned a Silver Star, a Bronze Star, a Presidential Unit Citation and several more service stars.